hyperledger/fabric-private-chaincode/README.md

     $ export FABRIC_PATH=${GOPATH}/src/github.com/hyperledger/fabric
     $ git clone https://github.com/hyperledger/fabric.git $FABRIC_PATH
-    $ cd $FABRIC_PATH; git checkout tags/v2.0.1 -b v2.0.1-fpc
+    $ cd $FABRIC_PATH; git checkout tags/v2.0.1

 Note that Fabric Private Chaincode currently does not work with the Fabric `master` branch, therefore make sure you use the Fabric
-`v2.0.1` branch and create a local branch named `v2.0.1-fpc`.
+`v2.0.1` tag.
 This is important as our build script applies some patches to the fabric peer to enable FPC support.
 Make sure the source of Fabric is in your ``$GOPATH``.

 ### Build Fabric Private Chaincode